iocast/featureserver/README.md

 FeatureServer
 =============
-FeatureServer is an implementation of a RESTful Geographic Feature Service.
+<a href="http://featureserver.org" target="_new">FeatureServer</a> is an implementation of a RESTful Geographic Feature Service.
 Using standard HTTP methods, you can fetch a representation of a feature or a collection of features, add new data to the service, or delete data from the service.
 Use it as an aggregator -- post your GeoRSS feeds to it, and then browse them using WFS.
 Use it as a translator: use the OGR DataSource to load a shapefile and open it in Google Earth.

 DataSource (Storage)
 --------------------